 On November 25, 2013, the Company and Actavis entered into a development, license and supply agreement pursuant to which the Company will develop, manufacture and exclusively supply the bulk form of doxorubicin HCl liposome injection (the "Initial Product") to Actavis.
 Under the agreement, Actavis is responsible for all costs related to finished product processing and global commercialization.
 Pursuant to the agreement, the Company has also agreed to develop additional products for Actavis in the future, the identities of which will be mutually agreed upon.
-The Company is eligible to receive up to \$15.5 million, of which \$2.0 million was received in December 2013, and the remainder in development funding and development, regulatory and commercial milestone payments related to the Initial Product.
+The Company is eligible to receive up to \$15.5 million under the agreement, of which \$2.7 million has been received through June 30, 2014, with the remainder relating to development funding and development, regulatory and commercial milestone payments related to the Initial Product.
 The Company will also receive a double digit share of net profits on global sales of the Initial Product and any additional products.
 The Company will manufacture and supply the Initial Product to Actavis in bulk form at an agreed upon unit price.